 Biostatistics & Health Informatics

-Biostatisticians and health informatics specialists analyse health data, applying statistical models to interpret the data and drawing conclusions to address public health and medicinal issues.
+Biostatisticians and health informatics specialists use their research skills to analyse health data, applying statistical models to interpret the data and drawing conclusions to address public health and medicinal issues.
+If you are a doctoral student who particularly enjoys the statistical side of your research project, this could be the ideal career path for you.

 The nature of this role lends itself to many departments within public health.
 For example, typical employers range from Food and Drug Administration clinics, research centres looking at genomes, local governments, and other public health organisations.